israelterrill/LETUPreviewerApp/README.md

-Lastly, if you want information/map data to actually show in the front-end, then you MUST run and follow the instructions in the ../TestServer directory (or write your own web server, following the API data formats specified in the ../Documentation/APIDataFormat.txt file) or in the [Test Server Setup] (#api-test-server-setup) section found below.
+Lastly, if you want information/map data to actually show in the front-end, then you MUST run and follow the instructions in the ../TestServer directory or in the [Test Server Setup] (#api-test-server-setup) section found below (or write your own web server, following the API data formats specified in the ../Documentation/APIDataFormat.txt file).

 ## API Test Server Setup